Best practices for test automation | 2023 tester’s checklist

 Every successful project starts with a strong strategy.
 Automating testing is no exception.
 To have a strong test automation strategy, put your AUT and testing teams under a scope and dissect them comparatively.
 Here, teams should define the scope of automation and testing priorities while evaluating the available resources and potential risks.
 After the assessment, the team can determine a course of action with a specific timeframe and figure of responsibility for each action.

 - Plan for test automation as early as possible.
 Automation requires resource acquisition in terms of machine and software, which can turn into a bottleneck as it needs time and resource allocation.
-Therefore, it’s advisable to plan ahead, avoiding complications of overrunning your cost and schedules.
+Therefore, it’s advisable to plan ahead, and avoid complications of overrunning your cost and schedules.

 - Not all test cases can be automated.
-Test cases that should be automated are those with clear pass/fail results, time-consuming tests, high-risk of failure, or stable features.
-Recommended tests for automation are unit test, API test, regression test, data-driven test, and cross-browser test.
+Test cases that should be automated are those with clear pass/fail results, time-consuming tests, a high risk of failure, or stable features.
+Recommended tests for automation are unit tests, API tests, regression tests, data-driven tests, and cross-browser tests.

-- Contrary, test cases that should be done manually are UX test, exploratory test, app accessibility test, anti-automation features, OS native feature, or flaky functionality test as they’re costly with the highest chances for false results.
+- On the contrary, test cases that should be done manually are UX tests, exploratory tests, app accessibility tests, anti-automation features, OS native features, or flaky functionality tests as they’re costly with the highest chances for false results.

 2. Choose a test automation approach

-Selecting the suitable automation approach is foundational to building automation test cases that’s robust and maintainable.
-Here, teams can select between 5 kinds of automation frameworks: modular-based, linear, library architecture, data-driven and hybrid framework.
-As it requires the same consistency like that of software development, it’s also vital that the test automation roll-out is a well-defined process.
+Selecting a suitable automation approach is foundational to building automation test cases that are robust and maintainable.
+Here, teams can select between 5 kinds of automation frameworks: modular-based, linear, library architecture, data-driven, and hybrid framework.
+As it requires the same consistency as that of software development, it’s also vital that the test automation roll-out is a well-defined process.

 - Perform risk analysis on the project.
 Recommended parameters include descriptions of potential risks, affectability, probability, mitigation, and associating costs.